ADVERTISEMENT

 How easy was it to use our calculator?
 Did you face any problem, tell us!

-Shell method calculator determining the surface area and volume of shells of revolution, when integrating along an axis perpendicular to the axis of revolution.
+Shell method calculator determining the surface area and volume of shells of revolution, when integrating along an axis perpendicular to revolution.

 The volume of a cylinder of height h and radius r is πr^2 h.